 In 2005 Honda was a member of the Out of Iraq Congressional Caucus.

-One of Honda’s passions has been the “normalization” of U.S. relations with Cuba.
+One of Honda’s political passions was the “normalization” of U.S. relations with Cuba.
 In early April 2009, for instance, he joined several fellow Members of Congress in a delegation to Havana, where they had a friendly meeting with Cuban President Raul Castro.
 Also present were Representatives Emanuel Cleaver, Marcia Fudge, Barbara Lee, Laura Richardson, Bobby Rush, and Melvin Watt.
 In 2013, Honda was one of 59 House Members who signed a letter urging President Barack Obama to “support travel to Cuba by granting general licenses for ALL current categories of travel.”
 (Emphasis in original)

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Honda was one of the 75—all Democrats—who voted to continue funding the group.
-For a list of other legislators who voted as Honda did, click here.

 On December 22, 2009, Honda was one of 33 U.S. Representatives who signed a letter to Hillary Clinton, calling on the Secretary of State to pressure the Israeli government to end its ban on Palestinian student travel from Gaza to the West Bank.
 “We applaud your efforts to support educational opportunities for Palestinian youth, including your initiative to increase U.S. funding for Palestinian universities and educational programs in Gaza and the West Bank,” added the letter.